GAcero02/Cleaning_Data/README.md

-# Colombia_Vital_Statistics
+# Cleaning_Data
-This repositorie contains all Colombian deaths from 1979 until 2022.
+This repositorie contains Colombian deaths from 1995.
 This information is obtained from the departamento administrativo nacional de estadisica (DANE).
 This datasets are obtained from https://microdatos.dane.gov.co/index.php/catalog/396/get-microdata

+Also in this repositorie you can find a way to cleaning large datasets.